-Although some fish and waterfowl will eat duckweed, once it overtakes a pond, manual removal is the only answer.
+Although some fish and waterfowl will eat duckweed, once it overtakes a pond, manual removal is the only way to quickly remove duckweed.
 Skimming the surface of the pond with a net or parachute skimmer works well, however, boats will likely be needed to reach all the duckweed in larger ponds.

 Duckweed is a small free floating plant about 1/8″ to 1/4″ in diameter.
 Each plant usually has 2 or 3 light green leaves and a few small roots that hang below.
 Although it does produces seeds, it spreads very quickly in calm, still waters by division.

 Both watermeal and duckweed are pictured above growing together.
 The duckweed is the larger of the plants, while the watermeal is the smaller plant.
 Watermeal is very tiny, each plant is about the of a pinhead.
 Even though both these plants are small, they can reproduce quickly in the right conditions (warm water, lots of nutrients) and completely cover a pond.